-A typically dive cycle is as follows.
+A typical dive cycle is as follows.
 While rolled 90 degrees at the surface, the glider receives a GPS fix and any new commands via antennas in the wings.
 The glider then rolls level and begins moving oil into the internal bladder.
 Pitching its nose down as it sinks, the glider moves forward and steers the desired heading.
-Nearing the bottom or maximum profiling depth (1000 m), the glider turns on a hydraulic pump to move oil to the external bladders and become buoyant.
+Nearing the bottom or maximum profiling depth (up to 1000 m), the glider turns on a hydraulic pump to move oil to the external bladders and become buoyant.
 Pitching its nose upward, the glider continues moving forward as it climbs toward the surface.
 Measurements are collected throughout the ascending portion of the dive cycle.
 Upon reaching the surface, the glider again rolls a wing up, receives a new GPS fix, transmits data via the Iridium satellite network, and then begins a new dive cycle.
 A dead-reckoning calculation that compares anticipated displacement from heading, pitch, and vertical speed to measured GPS displacement during a dive allows estimation of vertically averaged currents during each dive; this information can them be used to inform navigation choices on the subsequent dive.

 Spray gliders carry a variety of sensors to measure ocean properties.
 All Sprays carry a pumped conductivity-temperature-depth sensor (Seabird 41CP) to measure temperature, salinity, and pressure and to infer density.
 Sprays also frequently carry chlorophyll fluorometers, oxygen sensors, and acoustic Doppler current profilers.